ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     validation: IJsonEditorValidationOptions;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-//
 // @public
 export interface IJsonEditorRule {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
+    editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue" editValue(value: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
+    editValue(value: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" finalizeProperties(deferred: JsonObject[], state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
+    finalizeProperties(deferred: JsonObject[], state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-//
 // @public
 export interface IJsonEditorValidationOptions {
     onInvalidPropertyName: 'error' | 'ignore';